This post may contain affiliate links. Please see my full disclosure for more information.

 If the pad is already soaked, you can throw it away if they are disposable or throw it in the wash for cloth pads.

-Tips for picking out the best postpartum pads
+Picking out the best pads for postpartum bleeding

 Getting pads with wings is one of the best things you can do to save your underwear and your clothing in general.
 It can help prevent leaks and stains and ensures your pad will stay in place.